 It hardly seems possible that it is 2019 already, yet here we are.
 If you have school-aged children, they may have had two or more weeks of vacation where they got out of their routines entirely.
 Even younger children who are not used to having their parents home from work all day over the holiday break may struggle to get back to a predictable schedule.
-Although it is common to become inconsistent with oral healthcare routines over the holidays, you can follow these simple tips to get your kids back on track.
+Although it is common to become inconsistent with oral healthcare routines over the holidays, you can follow these simple tips from our pediatric dentists to get your kids back on track.

 Help Your Kids Establish Their Own Toothbrushing Routine